SkyFlare108/skyflare_ai-chatbot-app/README.md

 # SkyFlareAI
-Simple Python Self learning script to learn information from the user and expand it's knowledge base.
+I am working on a simple Python Artificially Intelligent ChatBot project to take standard user input from the user, store it to a "knowledge base" (in this project a txt file), and ensure no case or type sensitive issues cause faulty output results from it.
+Functionalities of this project will expand over time.